 The way you can change to an alternative education provider depends on your student type and length of study.

 You can withdraw from Murdoch without requesting a letter of release if:

 - you are not a student visa holder

 - you are a student visa holder but commenced your principle course at Murdoch University more than six months ago.

 You will need to request a Letter of Release if:

 - you are a student visa holder within the first six months of your principle Murdoch course.

-- an offer letter from the education provider you wish to transfer to
+- an offer letter from the new education provider you wish to transfer to

-Your request will be assessed and a decision will be made within two weeks.
+Your request will be assessed, and a decision will be made within 10 working days.
 You must stay enrolled and attend classes in your current course until a decision is made.